 Friday, July 22nd

-Join us for the opening ceremony of the #weARTkentville Mural Festival to meet the artists and see two murals come alive with projections!
+Join us for the opening ceremony of the #weARTkentville Mural Festival to meet the artists and enjoy some live music and cookies and lemonade!
 Meet in the Kentville Public Garden (next to King’s Arms Pub) at 8:30pm.

 Saturday, July 23rd